helidon-io/helidon/docs/mp/validation.md

 </tr>
 <tr>
 <td><code>@Max</code></td>
-<td>The annotated element must be a number whose value must be lower or equal to the specified maximum.
+<td>The annotated element must be a number lower or equal to the specified maximum.
 Supported types are:
 <ul>
 <li><code>BigDecimal</code></li>